CJBlake/feralhosting-freenas_lftp/README.md

 #### Setup Cron Job In Freenas
     1. Open the freenas webgui and go to Task>Cron Jobs>Add Cron Job, These are the values you need to configure replace what is in brackets with your relevant information the defaults are fin for the rest.
         User : root
-        Command : jexec (jailname not number as this can change) bash ~/scripts/syncdownloads.sh Description : (Download Files From Feral Seedbox) Minute (every n minute) : 15
+        Command : jexec (jailname not number as this can change) bash su mediaplayer ~/scripts/syncdownloads.sh Description : (Download Files From Feral Seedbox) Minute (every n minute) : 15